krypciak/cc-extra-dialogue/README.md

 # Other
 ## Other languages
 *CrossCode Extra Dialogue* features only English translation.
 We have no plans for implementing translations for other languages ourselves.

-If you want to contribute by implementing a translation to different language, we're open to pull requests.

 ## Compatibility
 This mod should have no conflicts and is safe to use with any other mod, big or small.